 Summit Elevation: 2,350′ Vertical Drop: 1,750’ at Attitash, 1,450′ Bear Peak

 Skiable Terrain: 310 acres

 Opened in 1965

 The Balsam in an historic 4 star destination resort, for a century it provided guests with a posh vacation experience in a spectacular natural setting.
-The Balsams Wilderness is currently closed since 2011, but Les Otten and investors are planning to develop the resort and ski area to be bigger and better – 2,200 acres of skiing with luxury lodging at the renovated 1866 hotel and property.
-Guests at the Balsams enjoy an 11,000 acre setting.
+The Balsams Wilderness is currently closed since 2011, but Les Otten and investors are working to develop the resort and ski area to be bigger and better – 2,200 acres of skiing with luxury lodging at the renovated 1866 hotel and 11,000 acre property.
 In the past,the seemingly private ski area -16 classic trails served by a triple, offered beautiful views of the property and never a lift line.
 Groomed and tracked cross-country skiing and snowshoeing trails grace the premise of this formerly first class resort in northernmost NH.
 Stay tuned.
 Route 26, Dixville Notch

 603-255-3400, Lodging 800-255-0600

 The oldest continually operating ski area in New Hampshire, Black Mountain exudes Old World charm to this day.
 This classic New England ski mountain dates back to 1935, and continues to offer old fashioned fun at yesterday’s prices.
 While the base lodge provides rustic warmth and hospitality, glades have been added to the scenic summit to satisfy the young and adventuresome.
 You won’t find terrain parks, but you will find naturally interesting un-crowded terrain.
 Black has reasonable lift tickets and package prices for families.
 Located just minutes up the hill from the beautiful town of Jackson, NH.

 Route 16B, Jackson

 603-383-4490, Lodging 800-698-4490